This post may contain affiliate links. Read the full disclosure

 The sand is incredibly white and soft.
 You will be sheltered from the wind by the dunes behind which is perfect if you want to work on your tan!

 But the thing that makes Vivonne Bay so beautiful is, without a doubt, the water.
-It’s so blue and crystal clear!
+It’s so blue with crystal clear waters!

 If you have some snorkelling gear, it will be a good place to bring it but keep in mind that some local fishing boats come to the bay from time to time.